Charlie Chan in Shanghai: Production

 Jon Hall appears in an early role.
 Filmink magazine called the movie "one of the best of one of the best B-picture series – part of the appeal of these movies is spotting future stars like Rita Hayworth, Ray Milland and Hall paying their dues – and he has an amiable onscreen presence in a stock “male juvenile” part."

+Jonathan Ferguson identifies the film as the first to depict a silencer onscreen.

 Critical reception

 Writing for The Spectator in 1936, Graham Greene gave the film mild praise, describing it as "a well-made, if conventional piece of genuine Chan".
 Comparing the film to the Perry Mason film, The Case of the Lucky Legs, Greene noted that this film contained considerably more honest detection than the other, ultimately ranking Charlie Chan as the only other "sustained detective character on the screen".